Azure/azure-saas/docs/azure-saas-docs/content/en/resources/branding-considerations-for-saas.md

 weight: 10
 ---

 As a SaaS vendor, it's useful to understand where your branding ends, and the vendor branding begins.
-In other words, how will your software solution be positioned for your customer base.
+In other words, how will your software solution be positioned for your customer base?

 > **Identity** plays a critical role within SaaS solutions.
 It's an area where extra planning early in your design is recommended.

 ## Common Customer Scenarios

 These are common scenarios from the perspective of the customer / user.
-Understanding which scenario best aligns
+Understanding which scenario best aligns to you is critical for designing your SaaS application for multitenancy.

 ### Scenario 1 - Pure B2B